encedo/notify-service/doc/_managment.md

 <aside class="success">
-Received <code>&lt;url&gt;</code> should be render as QR code.
-Modile App can scan code and get encoded link directly in fast and convienience way for users.</aside>
+Received <code>&lt;url&gt;</code> should be rendered as QR code.
+Mobile App can scan code and get encoded link directly in fast and convienient way for users.</aside>

 <aside class="warning">
-Parameters to send as POST data needs to be retrieve from Encedo HEM.</aside>
+Parameters to send as POST data need to be retrieved from Encedo HEM.</aside>

-Encedo HEM subsciption request looks like this:
+Encedo HEM subscription request looks like this:

 ```shell
 curl "https://encedokey.com/api/2FA/subscribe"